Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-For a given radial coordinate $r \in [0, \chi(\mathfrak{R}_{lens})]$, the corresponding deformed radial coordinate of the eye surface $R_{eye}(\chi(r),h(\chi(r)))$ is ``under" the deformed contact lens.
-Therefore, for those radial coordinates, we must impose the mechanical pressure exerted by the contact lens $p$, given in Equation~\eqref{eq:p}, on the eye surface.
-Note that, if $p>0$ the lens is pushing on the ocular surface, hence, in Eq.~\eqref{pressure_bc}, the traction $\matrix{S} \ \vector{n}<\vector{0}$.
+For a given eye radial coordinate $r \in [0, \chi(\mathfrak{R}_{lens})]$, the corresponding deformed radial coordinate of the eye surface is ``under" the deformed contact lens at $R_{lens}\left(\chi^{-1}(r)\right)$.
+Therefore, for those radial coordinates, we impose the mechanical pressure exerted by the contact lens $p$, given in Eq~\eqref{eq:p}, on the eye surface.
+Note that, if $p>0$, then the lens pushes on the ocular surface; hence, in Eq~\eqref{pressure_bc}, the traction $\matrix{S} \ \vector{n}<\vector{0}$.
 For the ocular tissue that is not ``under" the lens, we impose zero external pressure.
-We note that Eqs.~\eqref{pressure_bc}-\eqref{Pe} is another instance of nonlinear coupling between the eye and the contact lens models, since $p$ is non-linearly coupled to the shape of the eye $H$ in Eq~\eqref{eq:p} and $H$ is determined by $p$ in Eqs~\eqref{pressure_bc}--\eqref{Pe}.
+We note that Eqs~\eqref{eq:p}--\eqref{Pe} represent the non-linear coupling between the eye and the contact lens models, since $p$ is non-linearly coupled to the shape of the eye $H$ in Eq~\eqref{eq:p} and $H$ is determined by $p$ in Eqs~\eqref{pressure_bc}--\eqref{Pe}.

-On $\Gamma_{in,v}$ and $\Gamma_{in,h}$, we impose symmetric boundary conditions on the displacement $\vector{u}$ and its derivatives as follows
+On $\Gamma_{in,v}$ and $\Gamma_{in,h}$, we impose symmetric boundary conditions on the displacement $\vector{u}$ and its derivatives as follows:

-\subsection{Eye Model Weak Formulation}
+\subsection{Eye model weak formulation}

-The equilibrium deformations in the eye, Eq.~\eqref{eq:S}, together with it boundary conditions, Eqs.~\eqref{pressure_bc}-\eqref{bc2}, are solved in the weak formulation detailed below.
+The equilibrium equations in the eye, Eq~\eqref{eq:S}, together with their boundary conditions, Eqs~\eqref{pressure_bc}--\eqref{bc2}, are solved in the weak formulation detailed below.
 Given the space